-- (d) In deciding whether the permissible percentage has been exceeded in a particular regulatory year, the following are to be disregarded: - (1) the recovery of revenue to accommodate a variation to the distribution determination under rule 6.6 or 6.13; - (2) the recovery of revenue to accommodate pass through of designated pricing proposal charges to customers; and - (3) the recovery of revenue to accommodate pass through of jurisdictional scheme amounts for approved jurisdictional schemes. - (e) This clause does not, however, limit the extent a tariff for customers with remotely-read interval metering or other similar metering technology may vary according to the time or other circumstances of the customer's usage.
+- (d) In deciding whether the permissible percentage has been exceeded in a particular regulatory year, the following are to be disregarded: - (1) the recovery of revenue to accommodate a variation to the distribution determination under rule 6.6 or 6.13; - (2) the recovery of revenue to accommodate pass through of charges for transmission use of system services to customers. - (e) This clause does not, however, limit the extent a tariff for customers with remotely-read interval metering or other similar metering technology may vary according to the time or other circumstances of the customer's usage.

-6.18.7 Recovery of designated pricing proposal charges
+6.18.7 Recovery of charges for transmission use of system services

-- (a) A pricing proposal must provide for tariffs designed to pass on to customers the designated pricing proposal charges to be incurred by the Distribution Network Service Provider for transmission use of system services. - (b) The amount to be passed on to customers for a particular regulatory year must not exceed the estimated amount of the designated pricing proposal charges adjusted for over or under recovery in accordance with paragraph (c).
+- (a) A pricing proposal must provide for tariffs designed to pass on to customers the charges to be incurred by the Distribution Network Service Provider for transmission use of system services. - (b) The amount to be passed on to customers for a particular regulatory year must not exceed the estimated amount of the transmission use of system charges for the relevant regulatory year adjusted for over or under recovery in the previous regulatory year. - (c) The extent of the over or under recovery is the difference between: - (1) the amount actually paid by the Distribution Network Service Provider by way of transmission use of system charges in the previous regulatory year; and - (2) the amount passed on to customers by way of transmission use of system charges by the Distribution Network Service Provider in the previous regulatory year.